ahksoft/Termux-SuperShell/linux-installation.md

 4. Configure Powerlevel10k automatically

-📌 If get error like
+📌 If you iget error like

 **[INFO] Command 'eza' not found.
 Install manually.**

-But when you try to install eza, get another error **E: Unable to locate package eza** eza is not typically found in the default Ubuntu repositories, so you need to add a third-party repository.
+But when you try to install eza, get another error like.

+**E: Unable to locate package eza**

+eza is not typically found in the default Ubuntu repositories, so you need to add a third-party repository.
 To install the eza repository run:
 ```